waynodiablo/Oystercard/pills/learning_at_makers.md

 ## Learning to learn

 * 60% of a junior developer's time is spent learning.
+But learning never stops.
+Experienced devs spend 30% of their time learning.

 * The better you are at learning, the faster you'll get better at being a developer.